sphinx-contrib/confluencebuilder/tests/validation-sets/common/images.rst

 .. image:: assets/github.png
    :target: `figure_section`_

-.. raw:: confluence
+.. raw:: confluence_storage

    </p>

 The following is an example of an image found on an external server (with a link target):

-.. raw:: confluence
+.. raw:: confluence_storage

    <p style="text-align: center">